NicKarlen/BINA_2Sem_Telefon/ReadMe.md

 # Phone-log analysis

-The coal of this project is, to analyse data from a Telefone-recording-service.
+The goal of this project is, to analyse data from a Telefone-recording-service.